 Rose Bruford College was founded by Rose Bruford (a professional actress and speech teacher) and is known to be a very good drama school with a solid reputation.
 The University-level degrees it delivers are approved by the University of Manchester, and the school is renowned to be one of the complete providers for brilliant theatre-focused courses throughout Western Europe.
 Famous graduates include Greg Hicks, Roy Williams and Cheryl Fergison.

-Established in 1972, Sylvia Young is one of the rare drama schools that offer part-time classes, which can be a good option if you aspire to work whilst studying.
-The full-time acting training course launched in 1981 and hasn’t stopped training rather amazing talents since then.
+Established in 1972, Sylvia Young is one of the rare drama schools that offer part-time classes for adults, which can be a good option if you aspire to work whilst studying.
+The full-time acting course for children launched in 1981 and hasn’t stopped training rather amazing talents since then.

 Sylvia Young undoubtedly offers a variety of very qualitative acting training, both for stage and screen performers, as well as other arts.
 Surely you will have heard of the school’s famous alumni Nick Berry Adam Woodyatt and Perry Fenwick!